 Think you know all about poinsettia flowers?
-Below are five facts about these iconic holiday plants that would surprise many people.
+Below are four facts about these iconic holiday plants that would surprise many people.

 - Is "poinsettia" the botanical or the common name for the plants?

 - What color is the true flower?